-I'm Lead Pastor of Trinity Church in Mesa, AZ, an adjunct professor at Phoenix Seminary, and the author of several books on biblical scholarship and the church.
+I'm Assistant Professor of New Testament & Practical Theology and DMin Program Director at South University--Columbia, as well as the author of several books on biblical scholarship and the church.
 My focus is the intersection of text, church, and world.

 In The Questions of Jesus in John Douglas Estes crafts a theory of question-asking based on insights from ancient rhetoric and modern linguistics in order to investigate the logical and rhetorical purposes of Jesus' questions in the Fourth Gospel.

 The virtual church is here, and it’s poised for explosive growth as a generation comfortable with virtual worlds cultivates faith communities online.
 What is the virtual church, and what possibilities and concerns does it create?
 This must-read book opens a dialog no culturally aware Christian passionate about the church and evangelism can afford to miss.

 Culture Book of the Year, Outreach Magazine

 By redefining narrative temporality in light of modern physics, this book advances a unique and innovative approach to the deep-seated temporalities within the Gospel of John—and challenges the implicit assumptions of textual brokenness that run throughout Johannine scholarship.